SunitaBisht/aspnet-mvc-crud/README.md

 # aspnet-mvc-curd

-Basic CURD operation using ADO.net , MVC , JQuery , and using stored procedure.
+Basic CURD operation using ADO.NET , MVC , JQuery , and using Stored Procedure.